 Xiphosura can be found in shallow coastal waters worldwide, from the tropics to the temperate zones.
 They prefer sandy or muddy bottoms where they can burrow and hide from predators.

-You can also find Xiphosura on rocky beaches and seagrass beds.
+They can also be found on rocky beaches and seagrass beds.
 They can find food and shelter in these places easily.

 Reproduction

-Xiphosura has a unique reproductive process in which the female lays eggs, and the male fertilizes them externally.
-Whenever mating, the male grasps the female with his chelicerae, and the female digs out a depression on the wet ground to prepare for fertilization.
+The horseshoe crab comes on land to breed.
+When ready to mate, the male horseshoe crab grasps the female with its chelicerae, and the female digs out a depression on the wet ground to prepare for fertilization.
 She lays between 200 and 300 eggs.
-Once done, the male covers them with sperm.
+Once done, the eggs are fertilized through external fertilization.

 After that, the two partners part ways.
 The male looks for another female and feeds, while the female remains behind to protect the eggs.
 She buries them with sand carefully and then leaves them to hatch.

-Before moving to the next section to talk about threats, let’s add that Xiphosura larvae are free-swimming and undergo several molts before adulthood.
-Besides, Xiphosura can take up to ten years to reach sexual maturity, and they can live for decades afterward.
+The Xiphosura larvae are free-swimming and undergo several molts before adulthood.
+Besides, they can take up to ten years to reach sexual maturity and can live for decades afterward.

-Moreover, note that during the early days of the larvae’s life, they feed on zooplankton and some phytoplankton.
+Moreover, during the early days of the larvae’s life, they feed on zooplankton and some phytoplankton.

 Threats

-3. Xiphosura have blue blood, used in the medical industry to test vaccines and medical equipment for bacterial contamination.
+- Xiphosurs have blue blood, which is used in the medical industry to test vaccines and medical equipment for bacterial contamination.

 FAQs